NHS pension schemes compared — 1995, 2008 and 2015.

 Contact NHS Pensions directly.
 For complex situations — particularly if you have had breaks in service, worked part-time, or have TUPE-transferred employers — speaking to NHS Pensions directly (0300 330 1346) is the most reliable route.

-If you want a projection of what your benefits could be worth at different retirement ages, the NHS Pension Calculator models all three sections, including the McCloud choice at retirement.
+If you want a projection of what your benefits could be worth at different retirement ages, the NHS Pension Calculator models all three sections and flags when McCloud may be relevant.
+It does not calculate the official remedy-period choice; NHSBSA provides that at retirement.